Table of contents

-So Bibracte had not been looted and devastated but was just abandoned in favor of a village nearby, which featured apparently a better infrastructure and a more suitable geographical location.
+So Bibracte had not been like looted and devastated but was simply abandoned in favor of a village nearby, which possessed a better infrastructure apparently as well as a more suitable geographical location.

-Between 700 B.C. and 500 A.D.
-1 emerged the second epoch in human history that was concisely denominated after a metal due to its overwhelming relevance: the Iron Age.
+Around 800 B.C.1 emerged the second epoch in history that was concisely named after a metal on grounds of its overwhelming relevance: the Iron Age.

-Iron, that was in the form of iron-ore easily available (at least easier than copper, and tin in particular) substituted bronze (the alloy of copper and tin) as material for weapons, armaments, and items for civil use.
+Iron, that was in the form of iron-ore naturally available to a great extent (far more available than copper, and in particular tin) substituted bronze (the alloy of copper and tin) as material for weapons, armaments, and items for civil use.

 Iron can be alloyed with carbon to steel, whose properties (hardness, toughness) were far superior to bronze, or any other metal or alloy known at the time.

-However, iron is more difficult to smelter and the process requires expert know-how and much experience.
+However, iron is more difficult to smelter and the process requires expert knowledge, proper devices and much experience.

 The Gaul culture had acquired and refined this then state-of-the-art know-how.
-So the Gaul armies were capable to resist the enemy military forces for some time until the more advanced organization of the Romans eventually tipped the scales.
+So the Gaul armies were capable of resisting the enemy forces technically for an extended period of time, until the advanced organization of the Roman military finally tipped the scales.

-Bibracte was protected through two rings of a defensive wall, which comprised stones, mineral filler material and wooden beams in a specific truss layout (murus gallicus).
+Bibracte was protected by two rings of a defensive wall, which comprised stones, mineral filler material and wooden beams in a specific truss layout (murus gallicus).